akashatharv/beginner_tutorials/README.md

 ---

 This is an advanced implementation of ROS beginner tutorials [ROS tutorial](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29)
-Here, a ROS service /customString and a launch file have been created to change the custom string and launch both nodes together respectively
+Here, a ROS service /customString and a launch file have been created to change the custom string and launch both nodes together respectively.
+Additionally a [tf frame](http://wiki.ros.org/tf/Tutorials/Introduction%20to%20tf) is also broadcasted.
+Level2 integration test and rosbag recording for all topics is also implemented

 ## Pre-requisites
 The project requires ROS kinetic and catkin, and it is developed on UBUNTU 16.04 LTS.